Pivot Chart in Blazor Pivot Table Component

 Blazor Pyramid Chart with Label

-The Connector Line will be visible when the data label is placed outside the chart.
-It can be customized using the ConnectorStyle property in PivotChartDataLabel class for its color, length, width etc. In the following code sample, the connector line is customized.
+The Connector Line appears when data labels are positioned outside the chart.
+You can style this connector line using the ConnectorStyle property in PivotChartDataLabel class to modify its color, length, width, and other properties.
+In the example below, the connector line appearance is changed to show a different style.

 @using Syncfusion.Blazor.PivotView